spateria/FedART/README.md

      - `saved_args/<dataset>` directory saves the arguments or parameters related to the given dataset.
      - `src` directory contains the federated learning code.
        - `setup_fl.py` contains the arguments or parameters corresponding to different datasets.
 It also calls the `run_ccordinator` function to start the `experiment_coordinator` (described below).
        - `experiment_coordinator.py` contains code for loading data from `data/<dataset>`, normalizing it, partitioning it among different clients, doing train-test splits, and preparing data for global testing and training a baseline non-FL centralized model.
+This is where _nonIID_ or _IID_ partitioning happens (see `prep_client_data` function).
 Furthermore, it creates the directories `partitioned_data`, `learned_models`, and `saved_args`.
 It saves the partitioned data and the dataset-related arguments while the models are saved later by the clients and server.
 It also implements functions for evaluating the models.
-       - `clients_runner.py`
+       - `clients_runner.py` loads the partitioned data from `partitioned_data/<dataset>` directory and runs multiple parallel client processes.
+The client processes connect to the server using sockets.
-       -  `server_runner.py`
+       -  `server_runner.py` runs the federated learning server process.
+The server connects to the clients using sockets.
-     - `FedART` directory
+     - `FedART` directory contains the implementation of the FedART server, FedART clients, and the underlying Fusion ART model (see `Base` directory).

 ## Communication Method
 We use simple socket communication for bi-directional send and receive between various clients and server.
 The clients run in parallel using multiprocessing.